Dkusner/Challenge1/README.md

 ## 4. Reading Data

-*	A SQL Query (filename)   pulls the Engagements per Day broken and groups them by type.
+*	A SQL Query (filename)   pulls the Engagements per Day and groups them by type.
 The count of each type per day is displayed .
 *	Schema is filenamexxxxxx
 *	The SQL query yields the results shown in file xxxxx.